Antonio Magliabechi: Eccentricities

 Magliabechi was known as an eccentric.
 He was a man of a most forbidding and savage aspect, and exceedingly negligent of his person.
 He refused to be waited upon.
 His diet was commonly three hard-boiled eggs, with a draught of water.
 Magliabechi did not care about personal hygiene and slept in his clothes.
 He had a small window in his door, through which he could see all those who approached him; and if he did not wish for their company, he would not admit them.
-He spent some hours in each day at the palace library; but is said never in his life to have gone farther from Florence than to Prato, whither he once accompanied Cardinal Henry Norris, librarian at the Vatican, to see a manuscript.
+He spent some hours in each day at the palace library; but is said never in his life to have gone farther from Florence than to Prato, whither he once accompanied Cardinal Henry Noris, librarian at the Vatican, to see a manuscript.